HEALTH / FITNESS

 It's Christmas again (already???) and there is no other time like this to get together with friends and family and have a great holiday feast.
-Invite the in-laws AND the out-laws, for this is the season for giving, and if you can forgive your outlaws, you can certainly do the same for everyone else. :) LOL Make this Christmas special with an easy but elegant dinner that everyone can enjoy and you can be proud of making.
+Since we made turkey last month let's switch things up and make a traditional English roast beef dinner.
 And don't forget to leave the cookies and milk for Santa - we've got the recipes for those too!!!
 Merry Christmas to everyone and happy celebrating!!!!

 We'd love to feature one of your favorite recipes in any one of our monthly issues, just send them on to us at firstname.lastname@example.org.
 Hope to hear from all of you in the following months!